sascha432/esp8266-kfc-fw/README.md

 Firmware for ESP8266/ESP32 and IoT devices

 The firmware offers a plugin interface to easily extend its functionality.
-The plugins can be configured via web interface and have access to the network, file system, logging, serial console, I2C bus, GPIO, EEPROM, RTC memory etc... via API functions.
+The plugins can be configured via web interface and have access to the network, file system, logging, serial console, I2C bus, GPIO, EEPROM, RTC memory, event/task scheduler etc... via API functions.
 Support for deep sleep and WiFi quick connect (~250-300ms) after wake up.

 ## Libraries